Cosmin1907/farmers-market/README.md

 ## Credits

+I incorporated elements from the Love Running code for the navbar and header, customizing them to align with my vision for the farmers market site.
+Additionally, I integrated components from the gallery and meetup sections, combining them uniquely to create a new page.

+I drew inspiration and incorporated additional code from:

 - __Media__
   - Images and visual elements sourced from Open Source repositories:

-  - Icons from Font Awesome were utilized not only in the footer but also in other sections such as the navigation bar and in various places throughout the website to enhance user experience and visual elements.
+  - Icons from [Font Awesome](https://fontawesome.com/) were utilized not only in the footer but also in other sections such as the navigation bar and in various places throughout the website to enhance user experience and visual elements.

 - __Content__
   - The content developed for this website includes mock details and names for farmers to ensure privacy.
 This approach allows effective demonstration of the website's features while respecting the confidentiality of real individuals.